John Peterson Pastor

 Lou Dolive Handbell Director

-Lou Dolive received his BA in music from Florida Presbyterian College (now Eckerd College).
-He has conducted bells for over 25 years and started bell choirs at two Presbyterian churches in the Staunton-Augusta area.
+Lou received his BA in music from Florida Presbyterian College (now Eckerd College).
+He has conducted bells for over 30 years and started bell choirs at two Presbyterian churches in the Staunton-Augusta area.
 After 21 years as an organ builder, including 13 years with Taylor & Boody in Staunton, Lou has been self-employed since 1995 as a conservator and restorer of early keyboard instruments, mostly square pianos from before 1820.
 He has also done extensive work conserving keyboard instruments at Colonial Williamsburg.

-Joan Swift Director of Children’s Music
+Kat McLean Director of Children’s Music

 Mitzi White Preschool Director